2018 WASHINGTON STATE SNOWMOBILE ASSOCIATION SCHOLARSHIP

 Cle Elum, WA 98922

-An alternate will be picked if the winner should decide not to enroll in college.
+An alternate will be picked if the winner should decide not to enroll in a college, technical or vocational program.